philippinespire/pire_sphaeramia_orbicularis_lcwgs/README.md

 Something to note about this dataset is that 82.2% of its reads came back as Undetermined.
 Pre-processing is being done regardless, but results are likely to change as the Undetermined reads become sorted out.

-fq_gz pre-processing being done by Gianna Mazzei (completed 7/11/24).
+fq.gz pre-processing being done by Gianna Mazzei (completed 7/11/24).

 ---
 <details><summary>1. fq.gz Pre-processing</summary>